 Please see below for tools you may need for this recipe.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 This helps us keep our blog running efficiently and allows us to create more recipes for you.

-I wanted to share a few photos of this cool little apple peeling contraption I bought at a kitchen store last summer.
+Be sure to check out this video on Instagram of this cool little apple peeling contraption I bought at a kitchen store last summer.
 I can peel 6 apples in no time!
 When my husband sees me get this gadget out, he wants to take over and play with it too!
 It also slices the apples into these cool apple rings.